 B&B Tiny House Builders offer ranges from full custom tiny houses to frame kits.
-You can see their multple frame kits here.
-All their kits are offered with or without the trailer and the roof, depending on your skillset and on the flexiblity you want to have.
+You can see their multiple frame kits here.
+All their kits are offered with or without the trailer and the roof, depending on your skill set and the flexibility you want to have.
 Bonus: They all come with a 25-year warranty, meaning you can rest assured that your frame will be solid.

 The Wedge is a simple but elegant tiny house on wheels.
 Here are the specs for the Complete Package:

 Panelized Steel Framing 25 Year Warranty ICC Certification Framing Hardware Package Lightweight Structural Wall R-Sheathing Zip System Roof Sheathing 3/4″ Advantech Subfloor Sheathing Installation building Kit Everything from the Standard & Plus Kits Tiny House Foundation Steel Trailer (Trailer prices fluctuate: please contact us for an accurate quote) *Foundation Anchoring Hardware

 Trailer Axle Upgrade Zip System Wall R-Sheathing CNC Pre-Cut Sheathing Sketchup Model *Tiny House Plans